biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 	Succeeded   : 5

-Nextflow first pulls down the required version of the pipeline and it stores it in:
+Nextflow first pulls down the required version of the pipeline and stores it in:

 .. code-block:: console